RajadhiRaja: Plot

-Past: Shekarankutty arrives at Mumbai with an ambition to become a businessperson, but instead got a job as a cab driver where he met his boss Krishna Vamshi who offered a life in the Indian underworld to gain money and fame.
+Past: Shekarankutty arrives at Mumbai with an ambition to become a businessperson, but instead got a job as a cab driver where he met Krishna Vamshi, an underworld don and kingpin who offered a life in the Indian underworld to gain money and fame.
 Shekarankutty kills Radha's brother Chandru, who was one of Vamshi's men in an attempt of saving District Collector Mahindra Varma's daughter who was kidnapped.
 Varma was his old friend who changed him and gave a new life.
 Radha and her family was unaware that Shekarankutty killed Chandru.

 Present: Shekarankutty is threatened by Vamshi, that his family will be killed, but he manages to save his family in the nick of time.
 Later, Shekarankutty is sent by his former boss to kill Varma who is the Chief Secretary in Coimbatore on the occasion of Varma's daughter's wedding.
 As Shekarankutty is indebted to Varma for the help he had done in the past, Shekarankutty can never kill Varma, but Vamshi and his associates are adamant on killing Varma, where they threaten to kill Shekarankutty's family unless Mahindra Varma is brought to them.

 Mahindra Varma tells that he too loves his family like Shekarankutty, where Shekarankutty brings Mahindra Varma to Ahmed Shah.
 Shekarankutty reveals that he killed Vamshi before arriving at the place with the help of his friend Sikandar, whose family was killed by Vamshi in a bomb blast.
-Shah and his men try to kill the Varma, but Shah and his men gets killed by Shekarankutty.
+Shah and his men tries to kill the Varma, but Shekarankutty overpowers and kills them.
 Later, Shekarankutty manages to hide his past and lives a happy life with his family.